CryptoSys PKI Toolkit Manual

 nYearsValid

-[in] Long Number of years certificate is to be valid (certificate is always valid from current date and hour).
+[in] Number of years certificate is to be valid from current date and hour (can be changed with szExtensions).

-[in] String specifying the subject's distinguished name as a set of attribute key=value pairs separated by semi-colons (;).
+[in] Distinguished name string.
 See Specifying Distinguished Names for more details.

-[in] Long Flags to set Key Usage extensions:
+[in] Bit flags to set Key Usage extension:

 Add to combine options.
 Specify zero to omit Key Usage extension.